mchristianl/MemoryMutate.jl/README.md

 - currently we use `getfield` for `.` instead of `getproperty` (`getproperty` is what is called by `.`)
 - `+=` operations and similiar
 - continuous array indexing `a[10] = v`, e.g. for static arrays

+### Credits

+… go to [andreasnoack](https://github.com/andreasnoack) for the instant advice, saving me a lot of time, [pfitzseb](https://github.com/pfitzseb) for the elaborate discussion and the #internals slack channel for their approval.